cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 At the end of the accept part, EAX is put in EBX.
 Few instructions later EAX is set to 0 because value in EAX cannot be predicted, and then AL is set to 0x3F.

-Lets check if we can exchange value (*xchg* instruction) between EAX and EBX.
+Let's check if we can exchange value (*xchg* instruction) between EAX and EBX.
 As EBX value is known, EAX will not need to be set to 0 before to put 0x3F in AL

 ```
 8048060:	89 c3                	mov    ebx,eax